joamafer/Rosetta/README.md

 - Improve massively the quality of the code.
 I made the app as a quick solution in a couple of days so needs lots of refactoring and improvements.
 Also needs to be robust and ready for Swift 3.0.
 - Adapt it to other API docs services and frameworks (JSONDoc, Mashery, RestKit, etc).

-Please feel free to write any comments, pull requests, fork it, etc!
+Please feel free to write any comments, pull requests, forks, etc!